 n77 | 5G |

-Giffgaff uses the 800MHz, 1800MHz, 2100MHz and 2300MHz bands for 4G.
+Giffgaff uses the 800MHz, 1400MHz, 1800MHz, 2100MHz, 2300MHz, and 2600MHz bands for 4G.
 The 800MHz band is long range, so it can travel a long way between masts, making it suited to, well, everywhere really, but most notably rural locations, as masts are often spread far part in the countryside.
 But it’s also good at passing through walls, making it great for towns and cities as well.

-The 2300MHz band is better for busy areas where lots of people are trying to connect at once.
+The 2600MHz band is better for busy areas where lots of people are trying to connect at once.
 However, it’s shorter range and can’t pass through obstacles as well.
-The 1800MHz and 2100MHz bands are a middle ground.
+The remaining bands are a middle ground.

 You can find in depth details of these bands and others in our 4G and 5G frequencies guide.

-Giffgaff is included in a 2021 Ofcom report, where it was found to have a 93% satisfaction rating with overall service, with 5% of customers finding reason to complain and 57% being happy with the way complaints were handled.
+Giffgaff is included in a 2025 Ofcom report, where it was found to have a 94% satisfaction rating with overall service, with 8% of customers finding reason to complain and 65% being happy with the way complaints were handled.
+That in all cases is better than the industry average.

-The network also has a 4.3/5 rating on Trustpilot at the time of writing, a rating which is considered ‘Excellent’.
+The network also has a 3.9/5 rating on Trustpilot at the time of writing, a rating which is considered ‘Great’.

-Giffgaff stands out through low prices, unlimited data options, and 5G, with a range of SIM Only plans that you’re only tied into for a month.
+Giffgaff stands out through fairly low prices, inclusive roaming, and good ratings from customers, with a range of SIM Only plans that you’re in many cases only tied into for a month.

-Tethering is allowed too, but there’s no inclusive roaming beyond Europe, all of which makes Giffgaff a strong network for most types of users – just as long as you don’t regularly travel beyond Europe or need extras like Wi-Fi Calling.
+Tethering is allowed too, but there’s no inclusive roaming beyond Europe, all of which makes Giffgaff a strong network for most types of users – just as long as you don’t regularly travel beyond Europe or need the fastest 5G speeds.

 If you’re looking for an alternative to Giffgaff then O2 is an obvious choice, since Giffgaff shares O2’s coverage.